dirakx1/Devops/README.md

 * Rancher

 ### Log management
-* ELK stack
+* ELK stack:

-** Elastic search for indexing and storage of logs
-** Kibana for analysis and visualization
+*Elastic search for indexing and storage of logs *Kibana for analysis and visualization
-** Logstash for data agregattion and processing.
+*Logstash for data agregattion and processing.
-** Beats: data collection
+*Beats: data collection

 * Splunk